abhishekdbihani/abhishekdbihani.github.io/index.md

 President, 	                                                                 Society of Petroleum Engineers Student Chapter, 2010 – 2011 <br/>
 <i> Organized national-level conference by raising 6000 USD and received the Gold Standard award for exceptional work  </i>

+Editor, 	Society of Petroleum Engineers Student Chapter, 2009 – 2010 <br/>
+<i> Enabled design and publication of annual departmental magazine by assembling competent team, delegating work, filtering and editing of submitted articles while meeting editorial deadlines </i>

+Webmaster, 	Toastmasters Club of Pune,  2009 – 2011 <br/>
+<i> Maintained and updated club website, posted new articles and sent out periodic invitations for the weekly meeting  </i>

 **Memberships in Professional Societies**